-To visit the wall of Avila is for me an unforgettable experience.
+To visit the wall of Avila is an unforgettable experience.
 We bring you there in our Avila tour.

 For a multitude of reasons.